fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

 ```

 The dialogues class stores dialogue with each `client_aea` in a list so we can have access to previous messages and
-enable us to identify possible communications problems between the `thermometer_aea` and the `client_aea`.
+enable us to identify possible communications problems between the `my_thermometer` AEA and the `my_client` AEA.
 It also keeps track of the data that we offer for sale during the proposal phase.

 ### Step 6: Create the data_model